FactoryXCode/MfPack/MfPack/Samples/LoopBackCapture/LoopBackCapture_2/Readme.md

-What has changed with the previous sample:
+What has changed since the previous sample:

-The previous sample used MMIO API to write WAV files.
-Because of FLAC has been introduced, the MMIO API does not provide implementation for FLAC.
+The previous sample used the MMIO API to write WAV files.
+With the option to write FLAC files,

-Instead the MfSinkWriter to write FLAC files is being used in this sample.
+the MMIO API has been replaced by the IMfSinkWriter to write FLAC and WAV files.